Anti-racism and Equity

 • Spanish language materials & captioning for events when possible

-• Increased marketing and advertising spend with local Spanish-language media
+• Increased marketing and advertising spend with hyper-local media and Spanish-language media

 • Identifying, disrupting, and directly addressing coded and uncoded racist language, images, conversations, and practices that arise at the organization and in our spaces.